vercel/style-guide/README.md

 ### Scoped configuration with `overrides`

 ESLint configs can be scoped to include/exclude specific paths.
-This ensures that rules don't "leak" to places where those rules don't apply.
+This ensures that rules don't "leak" into places where those rules don't apply.

 In this example, Jest rules are only being applied to files matching Jest's default test match pattern.